project-repo/cagebreak/man/cagebreak-socket.7.md

 			- 7: modifier 5
 		- key: key as a number
-		- command: command as a string - CAVEAT: This is an internal representation of commands without arguments some commands are not isomorphically represented, they are listed below:
+		- command: command as a string - CAVEAT: This is an internal representation of commands which is not in one-to-one correspondance with the commands available in the config file.
+The differences are as follows:
-			- "cycle_tiles": represents *exchange* commands
+			- "cycle_tiles": represents any *exchange* command (e.g. *exchangeright*)
-			- "cycle_views": represents *next* and *prev* commands
+			- "cycle_views": represents both the *next* and the *prev* command
-			- "cycle_outputs": represents *nextscreen", *movetoprevscreen* and *prevscreen* commands
+			- "cycle_outputs": represents *nextscreen*, *movetoprevscreen* and *prevscreen* commands
 			- "resize_tile_vertical": represents *resizedown* and *resizeup* commands
 			- "resize_tile_horizontal": represents *resizeleft* and *resizeright* commands